 Low-pass: Low-pass is a filter that passes low frequencies signals.

 When data from one computer is sent to another via some analog carrier, it is first converted into analog signals.
-Analog signals are modified to reflect digital data, i.e. binary data.
+Analog signals are modified to reflect digital data.

-An analog is characterized by its amplitude, frequency and phase.
-There are three kinds of digital-to-analog conversions possible:
+An analog signal is characterized by its amplitude, frequency, and phase.
+There are three kinds of digital-to-analog conversions:

 In this conversion technique, the amplitude of analog carrier signal is modified to reflect binary data.

 When binary data represents digit 1, the amplitude is held; otherwise it is set to 0.
 Both frequency and phase remain same as in the original carrier signal.